mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 An Availability Set has the disadvantage of requiring you to set up a load balancer in front of the VMs for handling traffic.
 Other disadvantages include having to explicitly set up new machines, and having to configure them.

 A **Scale Set** solves some of the disadvantages of an availability set.
-It provides options for creating a load balancer or gateway, and allows you to pick the operating system and how many VMs you need.
+It provides options for creating a load balancer or gateway, and allows you to pick the operating system and exactly how many VMs you need.
 Azure will create as many VMs as you want, up to 1000, in one step.

+The Scale Set is still IaaS, but is one step beyond simply using VMs.
+As with VMs, you are still in control of the OS and you still have to prepare images etc. However, you now use a single image to create a set of identical VMs.
+The resulting VMs will have built-in autoscaling features.

+The auto-scale feature will automatically start new VMs to handle rising pressure or scale back and deallocate instances.
+This will provide you with elasticity.
+Alternatively, you can pick a static amount of VMs.

 Scale Sets are deployed in availability sets automatically, so you immediately benefit from multiple fault domains and update domains.
 Unlike VMs in an availability set, VMs in a Scale Set are also compatible with availability zones, so you will be protected from problems in an Azure datacenter.

-Scale Sets come with an auto-scale feature, which will automatically start new VMs to handle rising pressure or scale back and deallocate instances.
-This will provide you with elasticity.
+*Moving beyond VMs*
+With VMs, the OS has to be replicated across every VM.
+For optimization reasons you could switch to using containers instead.
+Every app can then run inside of its own container, instead of on its own OS, within the container runtime.
+This likely means moving on to Azure Container Instances, the simplest and fastest way to run containers in Azure, and leaving behind IaaS to use PaaS instead.
+More on this below.

+**Azure Load Balancer** provides even traffic distribution with high scalability and availability.
+It supports both inbound and outbound scenarios.
+Both UDP and TCP applications are supported.
+It can be a good idea to use two load balancers - one for external traffic and one for internal traffic.

+**Azure Application Gateway** is similar to Azure Load Balancer but offers more features including a firewall.
+If you are using two load balancers, one for internal and one for external traffic, then the outer load balancer can be replaced with Gateway.
+You can then use a feature called "SSL termination" to decrypt traffic (move from https to http) and internally use unencrypted traffic to reduce the processing power required to handle requests.

+Gateway can also be placed in front of multiple App Services, not just in front of multiple VMs.

+**Content Delivery Network:** Handles static content for web applications, such as images and stylesheets.
+This content can then be distributed across the world, across muliple POP (point of presence) locations, to reduce latency for users living in different continents.
+Microsoft has over 120 of these locations (as of 2020).

+**ExpressRoute** lets you extend your on-premises networks into the Microsoft cloud over a private connection with the help of a connectivity provider.
+Can be used to connect to both Azure services and Microsoft 365 services.

-#### Core workload products available in Azure (non-exhaustive list)
+#### Workload products available in Azure (non-exhaustive list)

-An **Azure Virtual Network (VNet)** allows Virtual Machines to communicate amongst themselves.
-You can even use a VNet to communicate between your on-premises resources and your Azure resources.

 **Azure Compute Services** are the hosting services responsible for hosting and running the application workloads.
 These include Azure Virtual Machines (VMs), Azure Container Service, Azure App Services etc.

 Serverless products include: **Azure Functions**, **Logic Apps**, **Event Grid**.

-**Azure Functions:** A Function is code that runs when something triggers it.
+**Azure Functions:** A Function is designed for microservices.
+It is basically a small piece of code that runs when something triggers it.
+Recommended for short-lived, event-driven processes.
 You can write code without having to worry about deploying it or about designing elasticity - as requests increase, Functions will meet the demand with as many resources as needed and then automatically scale down as requests fall.
+Functions are PaaS but are sometimes called "serverless".
+You can have a (cheap) consumption-based plan or a dedicated plan for your hosting/pricing model.

 **Logic Apps:** Create and run workflows with little to no code.
 These are similar to Function Apps in that they are kicked off by a trigger.
 Offers a visual designer and pre-built operations.

 **Event Grid:** An event broker to integrate applications using events (where an event is the smallest amount of info that fully describes something that happened in the system).
 Events can be communicated to other applications and services, and Azure Event Grid can guarantee availability of the resulting event-driven architecture by spreading across fault domains/availability zones.

+**Azure Container Instances (ACI)** is a PaaS service that offers the ability to run containerized applications easily.
+This is a simple service for simple use cases, with no autoscaling and a maximum of 20 nodes.

+**Azure Kubernetes Service (AKS)** is an opensource, high-scale, PaaS container orchestration service.
+It can scale to add additional containers when needed and it can then scale back when the needs are reduced.
+It’s responsible for monitoring containers, and ensuring that they’re always running.
+It has a minimum of 3 nodes and a max of 100.

-**App Service Plan:** Every web app you create runs inside of an App Service plan.
+**App Service Plan:** A PaaS service designed as an enterprise grade web application service.
+Every web app you create runs inside of an App Service plan.
 Multiple apps can run inside of a single App Service plan.

+You can create a default C# ASP.NET web app in visual studio and then very quickly deploy this to the App Service.
+Many other programming languages are supported as well.
+You sacrifice a large amount of control over the platform/hardware in exchange for easy maintenance and autoscaling.

 The following pricing tiers are available in App Service:
 - Free - no-cost
 - Shared - low-cost
 - Basic, Standard, Premium, and PremiumV2 - highest cost tiers with additional features

 "You are charged for App Service plans even when no web apps are running in them.
 If you do have web apps in your App Service plan, you are still charged if you stop the web apps.
 The only way to avoid being billed for an App Service plan is to delete it."

-**Azure Container Instances (ACI)** is a PaaS service that offers the ability to run a containerized application easily.

-**Azure Kubernetes Service (AKS)** is a container orchestration service.
-This means that it’s responsible for monitoring containers, and ensuring that they’re always running.
-It can also scale to add additional containers when needed and it can then scale back when the needs are reduced.

 **Azure SQL Database:** a PaaS offering for SQL Server (relational) database hosting.
+Could also be called DBaaS or database as a service.
+Provides rich query capabilities.

+**Azure SQL Managed Instance:** offers the same capabilities as on-premises SQL Server but in the cloud.
+More expensive than Azure Sql Database but offers more features.

+**SQL Data Warehouse:** a version of Sql Server for massively parallel processing operations, so for Big Data.

-**Cosmos DB:** a hosted NoSQL (non-relational) database system.
+**Cosmos DB:** a hosted, globally distributed, NoSQL (non-relational) database system.
+Designed for highly responsive and/or multi-regional applications.

+An **Azure Virtual Network (VNet)** is an emulation of a physical networking infrastructure that allows Virtual Machines to communicate amongst themselves.
+You can even use a VNet to communicate between your on-premises resources and your Azure resources.

+VNets can be segmented into subnets.
+This can be done to group related resources, and to apply security rules and filters across multiple resources within the same subnet.
+Network filtering will function through Network Security Groups or Application Security Groups - more on those topics will be discussed in the section *Securing Networks*.

+Multiple VNets can be linked up with *VNet Peering*, and then act as one.
+A VNet can only reside within a single region, forcing you to create multiple VNs across regions.
+VNet peering can still join the VNets together.
+Another way to accomplish this goal across is with VPN Gateway, depending on your company's needs.

 #### Other notes:

--The initial Domain Name for a new Azure AD "tenant" cannot be changed and cannot be deleted.
+-The initial *Domain Name* for a new Azure AD tenant cannot be changed and cannot be deleted.
 You can only add custom domain names for your business.

--SKU stands for "Stock Keeping Unit", used to refer to Virtual Machine SKUs in Azure.
+-**SKU** stands for *Stock Keeping Unit*, used to refer to Virtual Machine SKUs in the context of Azure.
 SKUs represent different, distinct shapes of purchasable products (specific VMs).
 These can be compared in terms of performance and costs.

 ## Azure Storage Concepts

 #### Azure Storage Services

 - blob storage: unstructured data like files and documents
-- file storage: supports SMB protocol and can be attached to network drives
+- file storage: supports SMB protocol and can be attached to network drives. so it is storage for files accessed via shared drive protocols. it is designed to implement lift-and-shift scenarios or to extend on-premise file shares.
-- disk storage: stores the VM disks as used by IaaS VMs
+- disk storage: disk emulation in the cloud, to store the VM disks as used by IaaS VMs. disks can be managed or unmanaged.
-- table storage: store (semi-)structered data in the form of NoSQL non-relational data
+- table storage: store (semi-)structered data in the form of NoSQL non-relational data. designed for fast access.
-- queue storage: store/retrieve messages for async applications that pass messages
+- queue storage: store/retrieve messages for async applications that pass messages. meant for small pieces of data.

 #### Account Types

+An **Azure Storage Account** is highly scalable and highly durable.

+Account types include:
 - general purpose v2: blobs (binary large object), files, tables, queues; most redundancy options
 - premium block blob: best for high transaction rates or low storage latency
 - premium file share: best for enterprise/high performance applications that need to scale